 Watch The Bats at Sunset

 Have you or your little ones ever wanted to feed a Capybara?
 What about a giant tortoise?
 You can, at the Austin Zoo!
+This is a great way to get outside and enjoy nature while also sticking to your travel budget as this is one of the best free things to do in Austin with kids.
 They also have a train ride through the zoo where you can see the animals playing and exploring.
 If you want to increase your chances of seeing the animals out and about, make sure to visit the zoo early in the morning when the animals are the most active!

+The 360 Bridge is one of the coolest things to do in Austin with kids!
 Also called the Pennybacker Bridge, this bridge has a weathered steel arch that offers fantastic sunset views over Austin and the Colorado River.
 If you want to view the bridge itself and the surrounding area, consider taking the Lake Austin to 360 Bridge Overlook hike.
 This hike is ranked as moderate in difficulty and is 1.8 miles long.
-This hike is popular in Austin, so you are unlikely to be alone on your way up to the overlook.
+This hike is popular, so you are unlikely to be alone on your way up to the overlook.
 You can find the complete hike information by looking at the trail on AllTrails.

-For those traveling with young kids, this Austin attraction will be one of the most fun things to do in Austin.
+For family travelers aged 1-10, this attraction will be one of the coolest things to do in Austin with kids.
 It’s a children’s museum with one of the most incredible playgrounds you have ever seen!
 They have indoor and outdoor water play stations, indoor learning and play activities and opportunities for your little ones to use their mind and experiment!
 The Thinkery also has different programs, both in-person and online, so make sure to check their website before heading to the museum!

 If you are looking for a swimming hole while in Austin, your trip wouldn’t be complete without a stop at Campbell’s Hole!
 You will find the landscape is quite similar to Mckinney Falls State Park.
 This area is very popular, and you will see people sunbathing, playing in the water, and hanging in hammocks around the swimming hole.
 When the creek is dry, there is still plenty of exploring to be done in the area, and it’s the perfect place to have a picnic or read a book out in nature.